 From Placencia or Hopkins – You can range to meet at Teakettle Village at the ATM Sign.
 We can also arrange transportation to and from the ATM Cave from these locations.

 From Belize City – If you are staying in San Pedro or Caye Caulker.
 You will need to take the Earliest water taxi to Belize City.
-We can have transportation waiting to take you to meet our Guide at the ATM Cave Sign in Teakettle Village at 8:45 AM.
+We can have transportation waiting to take you to meet our Guide at the ATM Cave Sign in Teakettle Village around 8:45 AM.